mmatschiner/tutorials/multiple_sequence_alignment/README.md

 <a name="requirements"></a>
 ## Requirements

-* **MAFFT:** Precompiled versions of [MAFFT](https://mafft.cbrc.jp/alignment/software/), for Mac OS X, Linux, and Windows, are available on [https://mafft.cbrc.jp/alignment/software/](https://mafft.cbrc.jp/alignment/software/).
-As all steps of this tutorial can also be conducted using the online version of MAFFT, installation of MAFFT is optional.
+* **MAFFT:** Installation instructions and precompiled versions of [MAFFT](https://mafft.cbrc.jp/alignment/software/) are available on [https://mafft.cbrc.jp/alignment/software/](https://mafft.cbrc.jp/alignment/software/).
+While the installation of the program should be easy on all operating systems, all steps of this tutorial can also be conducted using the [server version of MAFFT](https://mafft.cbrc.jp/alignment/server/), installation of this software is optional.

 * **AliView:** To visualize sequence alignments, the software [AliView](http://www.ormbunkar.se/aliview/) ([Larsson 2014](https://academic.oup.com/bioinformatics/article/30/22/3276/2391211)) is recommended.
 The installation of AliView is described at [http://www.ormbunkar.se/aliview/](http://www.ormbunkar.se/aliview/) and should be possible on all operating systems.

 * **BMGE:** The program [BMGE](https://research.pasteur.fr/en/software/bmge-block-mapping-and-gathering-with-entropy/) (Block Mapping and Gathering with Entropy) ([Criscuolo and Gribaldo 2010](https://bmcevolbiol.biomedcentral.com/articles/10.1186/1471-2148-10-210)) is highy useful to identify and remove poorly aligned regions of sequence alignments.
 The latest version of BMGE is provided as a Java jar file at [ftp://ftp.pasteur.fr/pub/gensoft/projects/BMGE/](ftp://ftp.pasteur.fr/pub/gensoft/projects/BMGE/) (choose login as guest to access the ftp server).
 Place this file in a convenient location on your own computer.

-* **Firefox or another web browser:** To also use the online version of MAFFT and to access the GenBank database, a web browser will be required.

 <a name="mafft_aliview"></a>
 ## Alignment and visualization with MAFFT and AliView

-We'll start by aligning sequences of the mitochondrial 16S gene with the program MAFFT and we will visualize the alignment using the software AliView.
+We'll start by aligning sequences of the mitochondrial 16S gene with the program MAFFT and we will visualize and improve the alignment using the software AliView.

 * Download the file [`16s.fasta`](data/16s.fasta) containing 16S sequences to your computer.
-Have a look at the file in a text editor, or on the command line using the `less` command:
+Have a look at the file in a text editor, or on the command line using for example the `less` command:

 		less 16s.fasta

-	You'll see that each record consists of an ID and a sequence, of which the ID is always on a single line that starts with a ‘>’ symbol, followed by lines containing the sequence.
+	You'll see that each record consists of an ID and a sequence, of which the ID is always on a single line that starts with a ‘>' symbol, followed by lines containing the sequence.
 The sequences are not aligned yet; this is the reason why they contain no gaps and differ in length.
 Instead of the 14-character IDs used in this file, other naming schemes could be applied; however, I strongly recommend the use of short and simple IDs because in phylogenetic analyses, many programs or scripts may not work if you use actual latin or common species names that contain spaces or hyphens.

 * Open the website [https://mafft.cbrc.jp/alignment/server/](https://mafft.cbrc.jp/alignment/server/).
 This site provides a web interface to the MAFFT alignment program ([Katoh et al. 2017](https://academic.oup.com/bib/advance-article/doi/10.1093/bib/bbx108/4106928)).
 Instead of using the website, you may also use MAFFT your computer locally if you succeeded in installing it.

-* Under the heading "Advanced settings" on the MAFFT website you’ll see the available alignment options.
+* Under the heading "Advanced settings" on the MAFFT server website (scroll down to see it) you'll find the available alignment options.
 In the first gray box with the title "Strategy" you can choose between global and local alignment methods.
 The "G-INS-i" method implements the global Needleman-Wunsch algorithm ([Needleman and Wunsch 1970](https://www.sciencedirect.com/science/article/pii/0022283670900574)), the "L-INS-i" method implements the local "Smith-Waterman" algorithm ([Smith and Waterman 1981](https://www.sciencedirect.com/science/article/pii/0022283681900875)).
 For simplicity, keep the default "Auto" option.

-* In the third gray box with the title "Parameters", you could change the scoring matrix.
+* In the third gray box in the "Advanced settings" section, which has the title "Parameters", you could change the scoring matrix.
 For amino-acid sequences you could choose any of the [BLOSUM](https://en.wikipedia.org/wiki/BLOSUM) matrices which are equivalent to [PAM matrices](https://en.wikipedia.org/wiki/Point_accepted_mutation).
 For nucleotide sequences, one can choose among "1PAM / K=2", "20PAM / K=2", and "200PAM / K=2".
-It’s unclear to me why they list PAM matrices here and this is also not explained in their paper or the manual, but at least the MAFFT [manual](https://mafft.cbrc.jp/alignment/software/algorithms/algorithms.html) makes it clear that the K (kappa) parameter represents the ratio of scores for transitions and transversions.
+It's unclear to me why they list PAM matrices here also for nucleotide sequences and this is also not explained in their paper or the manual, but at least the MAFFT [manual](https://mafft.cbrc.jp/alignment/software/algorithms/algorithms.html) makes it clear that the K (kappa) parameter represents the ratio of scores for transitions and transversions.
 For now, keep all default options.
 Click the "Submit" button.

-* After a few seconds, the alignment should be ready, and a new page will open that shows the alignment in HTML format.
-Can you find out which of the MAFFT alignment algorithms (FFT-NS-1, FFT-NS-2, G-INS-1, FFT-NS-i, E-INS-i, L-INS-i, G-INS-i, or Q-INS-i) has been used?
+* After a few seconds, the alignment should be ready, and a new page will open that shows the alignment in HTML format. **Question 1:** Can you find out which of the MAFFT alignment algorithms (FFT-NS-1, FFT-NS-2, G-INS-1, FFT-NS-i, E-INS-i, L-INS-i, G-INS-i, or Q-INS-i) has been used? [(see answer)](#q1)

 * Download the alignment in Fasta format to your computer.
 To do so, right-click the link to "Fasta format" at the very top of the page.
 Name the file `16s_aln.fasta`.